KGFLeiden/leiden-guidelines/docs/resources/downloads.md

 # Additional Resources

-The documents below are considered by the KGF to serve as the _travaux preparatoires_ of the Leiden Guidelines.
-They compile and showcase the research and analysis conducted over the course of the DDE Project.
-The documents may therefore provide additional context for practitioners and scholars exploring the treatment of DDE before international criminal courts and tribunals, as well as in the context of fact-finding missions and before certain domestic courts.
+The additinal resources below are considered by the KGF to serve as the _travaux preparatoires_ of the Leiden Guidelines.
+While the Leiden Guidelines are the main outcome of the DDE Project, the documents below are the research and analysis outputs conducted over the three-year course of the DDE Project.
+These documents serve to provide additonal information and context for practitioners and scholars exploring the treatment of DDE before international criminal courts and tribunals, as well as in the context of fact-finding missions and in select national jurisdictions.

 ## Case Law Resources